 – write and publish 1 blog post per day for the deployment

 – save $10 per week for our Disneyland vacation

 – read a few chapters of the Bible every day, at a pace to finish the whole Bible in one year.

 – spend at least one day each week writing 3-5 pages of my next book

 – send at least one care package per month to my husband

 – train for and complete my first 10k race in May (not sure about a realistic time goal yet.
 Maybe 1 hour?)

-– complete training to be a Family Readiness Assistant by March, then attend monthly meetings and help with unit events.
+– complete training to be a Family Readiness Assistant in spring, then attend monthly meetings and help with unit events.

 – get frames for family photos and hang them in the living room by the end of deployment.